 When reading A Court of Thorns and Roses I knew instantly that I would love Rhysand.
 Although he was made to look like the bad guy in the first book, there was something about him that was appealing to me.
 I definitely was not one of those people who loved Tamlin and then felt heartbroken about how he had become, I was always very wary of Tamlin from the beginning and rightly so apparently.

 Like so many others who love the A Court of Thorns and Roses series, A Court of Mist and Fury is my favourite book in the series.
-Obviously this is down to the amount of time spent with everyone’s favourite High Lord, Rhysand.
-For a lot of people chapter 55 is what makes this book their favourite and if you’ve read it you’ll know why.
-However chapter 54 is what makes this book special for me.
+Obviously, this is down to the amount of time spent with everyone’s favourite High Lord, Rhysand.
+For a lot of people, chapter 55 is what makes this book their favourite and if you’ve read it you’ll know why.
+However, chapter 54 is what makes this book special for me.
 We get to see a side of Rhysand, one of the most feared high lords, that has not yet been explored.
 Vulnerability and a feeling of not being good enough.
 His confession to Feyre in this chapter is so open and completely heartbreaking that it only leads to me loving his character more.

-The biggest reason why Sarah J. Maas is one of my favourite authors is because she has the ability to create characters who are always just a little bit broken.
+The biggest reason why Sarah J. Maas is one of my favourite authors is that she has the ability to create characters who are always just a little bit broken.
 This being something that makes them loveable and allows them to grow as people and gain a sense of worth.
 This is something I believe Feyre and Rhysand were able to overcome and achieve when they found each other and is the reason why they are one of my favourite fictional couples.

 I’m planning to finish reading the rest of the Throne of Glass series in the next month or two, so make sure to keep your eyes peeled for any new Sarah J. Maas reviews!

 WANT TO SEE WHAT I’VE BEEN READING LATELY?
 ADD ME ON GOODREADS HERE